The Nuclear Nonproliferation Treaty

 - lead to eventual nuclear disarmament in countries that already possess nuclear weapons.

 What led to the creation of the NPT?

 The United States was the first country to use atomic weapons.
 In the final days of World War II, it dropped two bombs on the Japanese cities Hiroshima and Nagasaki, killing tens of thousands of people in a matter of minutes.
+(Survivors of the blast faced increased rates of cancer in ensuing years; children of pregnant survivors, too.)
 Less than six months later, in 1946, the UN General Assembly called for the total elimination of nuclear weapons.

 Yet over the next twenty years, as UN representatives deliberated over how to prevent the proliferation, or spread, of nuclear weapons, four more countries obtained nuclear weapons: the Soviet Union, the United Kingdom, France, and China.

 By August 1967, after many negotiations, the United States and the Soviet Union submitted a draft nonproliferation treaty to a UN committee focused on disarmament.
 The Cold War was in full swing, and all eyes were on the two countries; together they held most of the world’s nuclear weapons and viewed each other as an existential threat.
 Over the next several months, the draft was revised to reflect the concerns, such as eventual elimination of nuclear weapons, that countries without nuclear weapons had.
 The General Assembly then opened the treaty for signature in July 1968.

 Fifty-nine countries signed the NPT when it opened for signature; the treaty now has 191 parties.
 Yet despite this nearly universal agreement, the number of countries with nuclear weapons has grown.